SirPepe/html-import/readme.md

 All three events bubble and are not cancelable.
 Old-school attribute event handlers a la `<html-import onimportdone="...">` are not supported at the moment.

 ### Properties

+`HTMLHTMLImportElement` implements a DOM method called `reload()` which you can use to cause a re-load without having to change any attributes or properties.
+The method takes no arguments and returns a promise that resolves to an array of imported elements and the imported document's titles (just like the promise returned by `done` as described below).

+### Properties